disj3ssica/SCM_ENS_essay/README.md

 ## How is this organized?
 The "Papers" folder contains the main papers used to write the essay, roughly organised in sub-folders that resemble the chapters of the essay itself.
 Most of them are also annotated.
 There are some extra random papers in there that are off topic.

-## How to use work on this on any device and sync changes?
+## How to work on this on any device and sync changes?

 To access a directory via VS Code on multiple devices, you can use a version control system such as Git to synchronize your codebase across your devices.
 Here are the general steps: